 The no-remapping mode flag can be used with the compat-names option to be compatible with the now deprecated --no-name-remapping option.
 It is only available at the server.
 When this mode flag is used, the Common Name, Subject, and username strings are allowed to include any printable character including space, but excluding control characters such as tab, newline, and carriage-return. no-remapping is only available on the server side.

 Please note: This option is immediately deprecated.
 It is only implemented to make the transition to the new formatting less intrusive.
-It will be removed either in OpenVPN v2.4 or v2.5.
-So please make sure you use the verify-x509-name option instead of tls-remote as soon as possible and update your scripts where necessary.
+It will be removed in OpenVPN v2.5.
+So please update your scripts/plug-ins where necessary.

 Syntax: connect-freq n sec